WWE Raw preview: The brand's SummerSlam go-home show - Pro Wrestling Dot Net

 -Finn Balor and JD McDonagh vs. Joaquin Wilde and Cruz Del Toro for the World Tag Team Titles

+-World Heavyweight Champion Gunther and CM Punk appear prior to their title match at SummerSlam

-Powell’s POV: Roman Reigns is advertised locally and is expected to appear during the Raw show.
-Raw will be live from Detroit, Michigan, at Little Caesars Arena.
+Powell’s POV: Raw will be live from Detroit, Michigan, at Little Caesars Arena.
 Join me for my live review of Raw as the show streams Mondays on Netflix at 7CT/8ET.
 My weekly same-night audio reviews of Raw are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment